Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"A moment of valour shines brightest agaisnt a backdrop of despair"*

-- Whenever you or an ally within 30 ft. of you makes an attack roll or a saving throw, it can roll a d4 and add the number rolled to the attack roll or saving throw.
+- Whenever you or an ally within 30 ft. of you makes an attack roll or a Saving Throw, it can roll a d4 and add the number rolled to the attack roll or Saving Throw.
 - Conditions such as *charmed* or *frightened* that affects an ally that can see you within 30 ft. of you are supressed.
 When the creature is beyond 30ft. of you or can’t see you, any suppressed effect immediately resumes, provided that its duration has not expired in the meantime.

 ### Focused

 *"A moment of clarity in the eye of the storm"*

-- Your attack scores a critical hit on a roll of 19 and 20.
+- Your attack scores a Critical Hit on a roll of 19 and 20.
 - Once per turn, when you miss an attack, you can choose to reroll the d20.
 You must use the new roll.
 - Taking damage can’t break your concentration on a spell.
 Any spells that you are concentrating on before gaining this virtue immediately resumes.